How will people learn in the future? And how will teachers in the education industry actually teach?

 Technology will be one of the key ways in which flexibility will be facilitated in education.
 It will make collaboration between educators easy – not just in single locations but across the country and between nations.
 The ease of modern communication technology is a primary means by which educators can access the very latest theories and practice from around the world.

-Technology will increasingly become a part of teaching delivery as well, particularly for the adult and vocational sectors, as Mr Daryl South, a Course Director in CSU’s Faculty of Arts and Education, explained.
+Technology will increasingly become a part of teaching delivery as well.
+This is particularly true for the adult and vocational sectors, as Mr Daryl South, a Course Director in Charles Sturt University’s Faculty of Arts and Education, explained.

-“In the vocational market, most students are studying at the same time as working, so the traditional face-to-face mode of teaching is less common in this sector.
-That’s why learning technologies have been – and will continue to be – important.”
+“In the vocational market, most students are studying at the same time as working.
+That means the traditional face-to-face mode of teaching is less common in this sector.
+It’s why learning technologies have been – and will continue to be – important.”

 Mr South also highlighted how university courses are preparing students to embrace the opportunities that technology-integrated learning can present.

-“At CSU we are looking at adding programming specialisations to our courses to, for example, allow students to develop skills and be able to build apps that will aid their teaching.
+“We’re looking at adding programming specialisations to our courses.
+This will, for example, allow students to develop skills and be able to build apps that will aid their teaching.
 Information technology skills will also be important in the future for managing training and student data.”

-This increased use of technology will extend across teaching sectors and delivery, and inform university course content, as Dr Fenton explained.
+This increased use of technology will extend across teaching sectors and delivery.
+It will also inform university course content, as Dr Fenton explained.

-“Even in early childhood settings, for example, teachers are using interactive whiteboards (IWBs).
+“Even in early childhood settings, teachers are using interactive whiteboards (IWBs).
 So we need to prepare teachers to work in a technology-enhanced environment.
-One of the things we’re doing at CSU more and more is liaising with current practising teachers so that we bridge that gap between university and the classroom, so that not only are our degrees relevant for where teaching is at the moment, but also that the schools benefit from our research expertise in developing their teaching programs.
+One of the things we’re doing at Charles Sturt University more and more is liaising with current practising teachers so that we bridge that gap between university and the classroom.
+It means that not only are our degrees relevant for where teaching is at the moment, but also that the schools benefit from our research expertise in developing their teaching programs.
 And technology is a huge part of that.”

 Dr Munday noted, however, that the use of technology will not usurp teaching professionals.